Vamsi-TM/Cypress-With-Cucumber-TypeScript/README.md

 # About The Project

-This repo contains e2e Cypress tests written in Gherkin format using Cucumber and step definitions in TypeScript using page object desing pattern.
+This repo contains e2e Cypress tests written in Gherkin format using Cucumber and step definitions in TypeScript using page object design pattern.

 UI tests run on a dummy website https://www.saucedemo.com/